 The Northeast covers an area of 168,854 square kilometers, and is comprised of 19 provinces: Amnat Charoen, Buri Ram, Chaiyaphum, Kalasin, Khon Kaen, Loei, Maha Sarakham, Mukdahan, Nakhon Phanom, Nakhon Ratchasima, Nong Bua Lamphu, Nong Khai, Roi Et, Sakon Nakhon, Si Sa Ket, Surin, Ubon Ratchathani, Udon Thani, and Yasothon.
 Mukdahan, Nong Khai, and Nakhon Phanom share the border with neighboring Lao PDR.

-People and Culture of Northeast Thailand: The Northeast is the most populated and poorest of Thailand’s four regions.
-It is home to a third of Thailand’s 67 million people.
+Northeast Thailand is home to a third of Thailand’s 67 million people.
 The culture and language are strongly influenced by their Khmer and Lao counterparts, Most of its people are Lao speakers.
-They are called Lao Isan, Northeastern Tha or Thai Lao.
-They have their own styles of music and are regarded as the best silk weavers in Thailands.
+They are called Lao Isan, Northeastern Tha or Thai Lao (See Below).
+They have their own styles of music and are regarded as the best silk weavers in Thailand.
 Many are subsistence farmers or poor workers for sugar growers, who are either heavily in debt or barely get by.
 Many have been forced into debt by corrupt village headman, working in cahoots with wealthy landowners, using unscrupulous methods.

 In the Northeast many people are employed by sugar cane barons and motorbike is regarded as a symbol of wealth.
 Incomes, education levels and health standards are lower than elsewhere in the country.
 Thais from outside the region tend to regard those from the Northeast as slow, backward and ignorant.
 It has traditionally been ignored by national-level politics.
 Many of the migrants to Bangkok are Northeasterners who have come there in search of opportunities.
 With wages in Bangkok being 12 times higher than those in the Northeast it is no surprise that one out of every six Thais works there is from the Northeast.